The In Between

-The In Between is a 2022 American science fiction romance film directed by Arie Posin, written by Marc Klein, and starring Joey King and Kyle Allen.
-The film was released on February 11, 2022 on Paramount+ and on April 8, 2022 on Netflix.
+The In Between is a 2022 American paranormal romance film directed by Arie Posin, written by Marc Klein, and starring Joey King and Kyle Allen.

+Tessa survives a car accident which took her boyfriend Skylar's life, but soon realises he is trying to reconnect with her from the beyond.

+The film was released on February 11, 2022, on Paramount+ and on April 8, 2022, on Netflix and received mixed reviews from critics.

 Plot

-The opening scene is a traffic accident.
+Opening scene: a traffic accident.
 Two young people lie on the road, the girl barely moving, the boy, motionless.
 Tessa wakes up in the hospital.

 In a flashback set 182 days before, Tessa spends the morning taking photos in the coastal town, wandering into the local theater to watch a classic French film.
-Skylar, the other person at the movie, offers to translate.
-He is a true romantic, he and Tessa have very different views.
+Skylar, another person watching it, offers to translate.
+He is a true romantic; he and Tessa have very different views.

-In a flashback set 102 days before, Tessa is encouraged to apply to the RISD for her photography skills.
+80 days later, Tessa is encouraged to apply to RISD for her photography skills.
 Later, while shooting a rowing meet, she finally finds Skylar again.
 They both obviously had been searching for each other.
-They spend the day together, and she shows him the world through her eyes.
-At the Empyrean, an abandoned honeymooners hotel he teaches her to waltz and they kiss.
-He tells her he’ll be back at the end of the month to stay for the summer.
+Spending the day together, Tessa shows him the world through her eyes.
+At the Empyrean, an abandoned honeymooners hotel, Skylar teaches her to waltz and they kiss.
+He tells her he'll return at the end of the month to stay for the summer.

 In the present, Tessa is back at school, and is reminded of the RISD deadline.
 Later, going home, she throws out her developing materials.
 Her adoptive dad reminds her that her mother never stuck to anything.
 Dreaming of Skylar, she wakes up to see her Robert Doisneau print of Le baiser de l'hôtel de ville.

 Flashback: July 4.
-After the fireworks, she shows him her darkroom, portfolio and opens up about her mother flaking out, forcing her into the foster care system.
-They go out on a boat during the day, he shows her how to row, he declares his love and they make love on the shore.
+After the fireworks, Tessa shows Skylar her darkroom, portfolio and opens up about her mother's abandonment, forcing her into the foster care system.
+They go out on a boat during the day; he teaches her to row and declares his love, and they make love on the shore.

-Tessa tells her friend Shannon about The In Between, the concept of a window of time in which someone recently deceased needs to have a final contact before moving on.
+Tessa tells her friend Shannon about the In Between, the concept of a window of time in which a recently deceased person needs final contact before moving on.
 Sitting the SAT, weirdly Skylar moves her hand on her answer sheet to draw what seems to be a non-sensical scribble.
-Then their song, ‘Never tear us apart’ comes up simultaneously on everyone’s silenced mobiles.
+Then their song, 'Never tear us apart' comes up simultaneously on everyone's silenced mobiles.

 Flashback: 11 days before the accident.
-Skylar angers Tessa when he puts a photo she gifted him in a photo exhibit to show her talent.
+Skylar angers Tessa for putting a photo she gifted him in an exhibit to show her talent.
 Her inability to express her feelings comes up.
-He wants her to realize they could have a future and she continues to hold back.
-Photographing her adoptive mother, she’s advised to try to admit her feelings out loud.
+He wants her to realize they could have a future but she continues to hold back.
+Photographing her adoptive mother, she suggests expressing her feelings out loud.